The following courses are regularly offered by the Global Honors Program during the quarters indicated:

 T GH 303 Global Challenges (5 credits) I&S

 Examines major challenges facing the world in the 21st century.
-Covers contemporary issues as economic development, poverty and the distribution of resources, ecological concerns, public health, global conflict, nationalism, race, religion, and human rights.
-Offered: Autumn
+Covers contemporary issues such as economic development, poverty and the distribution of resources and ecological concerns.

 T GH 490 Research Methods Seminar (2 credits)